FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Related Works and Preliminaries

 Federated Learning (FL) is a distributed learning framework, where different devices (i.e., clients) collaboratively train a model $\vw$ that can minimize the empirical task loss $L$ \cite{konevcny2015federated,mcmahan2017communication}:

 $\sD_k$ with size $|\sD_k|=q_k\sum_i|\sD_i|$ is the local dataset of client $k$.
 The local dataset is never shared with others such that privacy is preserved in FL.
-To achieve this collaborative goal without data sharing, clients conduct local training on the model independently, and a central server aggregates the locally trained model periodically.
-The model aggregation is usually an average over the local model parameters \cite{mcmahan2017communication}.
+FedAvg is the first and the most popular FL framework, with multi-step local SGD and periodical model average \cite{mcmahan2017communication}.

-One challenge in FL is the heterogeneous clients \cite{kairouz2019advances,li2020federated}.
-Some previous studies try to improve the convergence and performance of FL with statistical heterogeneity (non-I.I.D. and unbalanced local data) \cite{karimireddy2019scaffold,wang2020tackling,tang2022fedcor,zhang2023fed}.
-The others accelerate and stabilize FL under systematic heterogeneity (various computational resources, e.g., computing power and memory capacity, among clients) \cite{li2018federated,tian2022harmony,sun2022fedsea}.
-We mainly focus on the systematic heterogeneity among clients in this paper.

-Some recent studies try to deal with insufficient memory and poor performance of clients in FL. \textit{Knowledge-distillation FL} allows different clients to train a model with different sizes and architectures, which enables resource-constrained devices to train a smaller model than the other clients \cite{lin2020ensemble,cho2022heterogeneous}.
-The heterogeneous models from different clients are aggregated by knowledge distillation instead of average.
-However, knowledge distillation requires a public dataset on the server, which can be impractical in FL where only clients own all the data.
-As an alternative, \textit{Partial-training FL} allows each client to train a sub-model extracted from the global large model, and the server aggregates the sub-models into the global large model by partial average \cite{caldas2018expanding,diao2020heterofl,alam2022fedrolex}.
-Though both knowledge-distillation and partial-training FL have been demonstrated effective in standard FL, they fail to tackle the objective inconsistency, leading to poor robustness and convergence in federated adversarial training.
+One challenge in FL is the heterogeneous clients \cite{kairouz2019advances,li2020federated}, including statistical heterogeneity (non-I.I.D. and unbalanced local data) \cite{karimireddy2019scaffold,wang2020tackling,tang2022fedcor,zhang2023fed} and systematic heterogeneity (various computational resources) \cite{li2018federated,tian2022harmony,sun2022fedsea}.
+This paper mainly focuses on the systematic heterogeneity among clients, especially clients with insufficient memory.
+Some recent studies propose \textit{Knowledge-distillation FL} where clients train heterogeneous models based on their computational resources, and the heterogeneous models are aggregated by knowledge distillation instead of average on the server \cite{lin2020ensemble,cho2022heterogeneous}.
+Some other studies develop \textit{Partial-training FL} where each client trains a sub-model extracted from the global large model, and the server aggregates the sub-models into the global large model by partial average \cite{caldas2018expanding,diao2020heterofl,alam2022fedrolex}.
+Though both knowledge-distillation FL and partial-training FL have been demonstrated effective in standard FL, they fail to tackle the objective inconsistency, leading to poor robustness and convergence in FAT.